accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 However, certain bad practices can disrupt the order in which content is rendered.

 For example
-- using tabs or spaces to create collage effects ;
+- using tabs or spaces to create collage effects;
 - using functions that allow you to create text zones positioned freely on the content.

 Most desktop publishing programs have functions for managing collocation, "anchoring" or choosing a "skin" to link the content zone to a block of text.